The traditional startup funnel is broken.

 This, however, is hard to scale without a consistent coaching system.

 As might be clear already, there is a funnel in play here.
-In order to create 10 accelerator-ready teams, you have to start with a much great pool of ideation teams.
+To create 10 accelerator-ready teams, you must start with a great pool of ideation teams.

 To make this model work, you need to reimagine a new startup funnel that can address these three core challenges:

 1. Finding the best startups pre-traction in a noisy world.